Bellatrix Lestrange

-Bellatrix Lestrange is a character in the Harry Potter book series written by J. K. Rowling.
-She evolved from an unnamed peripheral character in Harry Potter and the Goblet of Fire into a major antagonist in subsequent novels.
-In the final installment of the story, Rowling established her as Lord Voldemort's "last, best lieutenant".
-Bellatrix was the first female Death Eater introduced in the books.
-Bellatrix had a fanatic obsession with the Dark Lord although she was clearly fearful of his magical abilities and absolute power over his forces.
-She is almost as sadistic and homicidal as Lord Voldemort, with a psychotic personality.
+Bellatrix Lestrange is a fictional character in the Harry Potter novels by J. K. Rowling.
+She evolved from an unnamed peripheral character in Harry Potter and the Goblet of Fire into an antagonist in subsequent novels.
+In the final novel, Rowling established her as Lord Voldemort's "last, best lieutenant".
+Bellatrix had a fanatical obsession with the Dark Lord, though she feared his magical abilities and absolute power over his forces.
+She is sadistic and homicidal, with a psychotic personality.

-She is portrayed by Helena Bonham Carter in the last four Harry Potter films, from Order of the Phoenix (2007) to Deathly Hallows – Part 2 (2011).
+She is played by Helena Bonham Carter in the last four Harry Potter films, from Order of the Phoenix (2007) to Deathly Hallows – Part 2 (2011).

 Name

-Her given name derives from Latin as the feminine form of the noun "warrior".
+Her given name comes from Latin as the feminine form of the noun "warrior".
 Like many members of the Black family, Bellatrix is named after a celestial body or astronomic structure, in this case one of the brightest stars in the constellation Orion.

-Bellatrix's name has been translated into other languages in a variety of ways.
-Many of the changes accentuate the evil nature of her character, such as the Dutch "Bellatrix van Detta".
+Bellatrix's name has been translated into other languages in various ways.
+Many of the changes accentuate her evil nature, such as the Dutch "Bellatrix van Detta".

 Character background

-Bellatrix Black was born to Cygnus and Druella (Rosier) Black in 1951.

-Bellatrix is related by blood and marriage to many characters in the novels (although in the fifth book it is specified that all pure-blood families are related to each other): she has two younger sisters, Narcissa and Andromeda, and is first cousin to Sirius.
+Bellatrix has two younger sisters, Andromeda and Narcissa, and is a first cousin of Sirius Black.
 She married Rodolphus Lestrange after leaving Hogwarts "because it was expected of her" to marry a pure-blood.
 However, Rowling stated in an interview that Bellatrix truly loved Voldemort.
 Andromeda married a Muggle-born, Ted Tonks, and was subsequently disowned by the Blacks, whereas Narcissa, conversely, married Lucius Malfoy, heir of a wealthy pure-blood family; thus, Bellatrix is the aunt of both Nymphadora Tonks and Draco Malfoy.

 At Hogwarts, she, along with her sisters, was sorted into Slytherin.
 It is suggested in the novels that, as a student, Bellatrix associated with a group of students – including Rodolphus Lestrange, Severus Snape, Avery, Evan Rosier and Wilkes – who nearly all became Death Eaters.
-It is assumed Bellatrix was at least initially drawn to Lord Voldemort because they both believe in an ideology that favors pure-blood wizards and witches over other members of the community.
+It is assumed Bellatrix was at least initially drawn to Lord Voldemort because they both believe in an ideology that favors pure-blood wizards over other wizards.
 This elitism, shared by the Malfoy and Lestrange clans, was instilled in Bellatrix since childhood.
 The Black family motto, toujours pur (French for "always pure"), reflects this steadfast belief in blood purity.
-Bellatrix, her husband, and her brother-in-law, were active Death Eaters during Voldemort's rise to power, and evaded capture and suspicion until after the Dark Lord's downfall.
+Bellatrix and her husband were active Death Eaters during Voldemort's rise to power, and evaded capture and suspicion until after his downfall.